-However, we also had an opportunity to participate in their song and dance rituals – but there was one catch.
+However, we also had an opportunity to participate in their South Pacific songs and dance rituals – but there was one catch.
 In order to participate we had to wear their traditional clothing…which was basically nothing but a lap lap.
 A lap lap is just a small waistcloth or loincloth.
 This was an opportunity to get fully immersed in their culture…and get naked and dance!
 Would you do it?

 Frigate Island Solomon Islands – Swim with the Locals